dghubble/gologin/README.md

 * `LoginHandler` and `CallbackHandler` support web login flows
 * `TokenHandler` supports (mobile) token login flows
 * Agnostic to any session library or token library
+* Supports any OAuth1 or OAuth2 authentication provider

 ## Install